2 tbsp avocado or coconut oil, for frying (or whatever you use)

 To cook fish: Preheat large ceramic non-stick skillet on medium-high heat and swirl 1 tbsp of oil.
 In batches, dredge pieces of fish in flour mixture and fry for 2-3 minutes per side or until crispy and brown.
 Fish cooks fast, so don’t over cook.
 Do not overcrowd the skillet – helps to keep fish crispy.
 Remove onto a plate.

 To assemble tacos: Warm tortillas in a cast iron skillet on high heat for 10 seconds per side and pressing on with spatula.
 Fill each tortilla with 3-4 pieces of fish, add toppings and drizzle with sauce.
-Serve immediately.
+Serve immediately – guacamole would be good too.

 Store: Refrigerate leftover cooked fish, sauce and toppings covered or in a container for up to 24 hours.
 Fish is most crispy right after cooking.